lawranger/DDoS_Attack_Sequence.md/README.md

 participant WebServer

 Attacker->>BotNet: 1.
 The attacker first assembles a botnet.
 BotNet-xFirewall: 2.
-Attacker launches the DDOS Attack with their BotNet, but due to the right security, the attack is stopped.
+Attacker launches the DDOS Attack with their BotNet.
 GeneralUser-->>Firewall: 3.
-The user's network traffic is analyze to be legit, and the firewall allows it through.
+The user's network traffic is analyze to be legit.
 Firewall-->>WebServer: 4.
 The User's traffic is allowed.
 ```